pmean/build-website/text/04/unequal-sample-sizes.md

 general rule, there is no reason that you cannot analyze data with unequal sample sizes.
 There are a few procedures, such as the Tukey follow-up test in Analysis of Variance, that require some adaptations.
-You also may not have as much precision as you\'d like to have.
+You also may not have as much precision as you'd like to have.
 The rule of thumb is that precision is determined predominantly by the group with the smaller sample size.
 Finally, some violations of assumptions (such as unequal variances) may be more serious when the samples sizes are